PSA: No, you can’t order a Batman toy by yelling ‘Batman’ at your Echo

 To aid with that, here’s a screenshot for reference (see photo, below) as to where those controls can be found in the Alexa app.
 (It’s under Settings –> Voice Purchasing).

+Plus, any orders created by Alexa are eligible for free returns.
+So even if a child does manage to order a product through Alexa, you can always get your money back.

-Given the inaccuracy of Sanders’ claim – something any Alexa owner can test for themselves – the question as to why she tweeted a complaint like this is raised.
+Given the inaccuracy of Sanders’ claim – something any Alexa device owner can test for themselves – the question as to why she tweeted a complaint like this is raised.

-There’s the likelihood that instead of being a true Alexa problem, it’s related to President Trump’s longstanding feud with Amazon CEO Jeff Bezos, and was an attempt to turn consumers against one of Amazon’s top-selling products, and thereby Amazon itself.
+There’s the likelihood that instead of being a true Alexa problem, it’s related to President Trump’s longstanding feudwith Amazon CEO Jeff Bezos, and was an attempt to turn consumers against one of Amazon’s top-selling products, and thereby Amazon itself.
 That’s certainly open for debate.

 But given the high-profile nature of the Alexa/Echo complaint, TechCrunch is setting the record straight on Alexa’s ordering system: that’s just not how it works.